Mammograms: Everything You Need to Know

 When should women get mammograms?

-Most organizations recommend breast cancer screening beginning at age 40 but differ on frequency (annual versus biannual screening).
+Most breast cancer/mammogram screening guidelines recommend screening beginning at age 40 but differ on frequency (annual versus biannual screening).
 Discrepancies such as these partially reflect the field’s competing focuses on increasing early detection versus reducing the rate of false positives and overtreatment.

 In April 2024, the influential U.S. Preventive Services Task Force (USPSTF) finalized new guidelines for breast cancer screening.
-It revised its previous recommendation that women with an average breast cancer risk receive biannual mammograms beginning at age 40 instead of 50.
+It revised its previous recommendation, which had stated that women with an average breast cancer risk receive biannual mammograms beginning at age 50.
+The group now recommends biannual screening for women at average risk beginning at age 40.
 The change comes as diagnoses are on the rise in women under 50.
-The task force emphasized that Black women especially start breast cancer screening at 40 because they’re more likely to be diagnosed at younger ages and with aggressive breast cancers, leading to worse outcomes.
-This change highlighted the continued need to personalize screening.
+The task force emphasized that Black women especially should start breast cancer screening at 40 because they’re more likely to be diagnosed at younger ages and with aggressive breast cancers, leading to worse outcomes.
+This change highlights the continued need to personalize screening.

 “A one-size-fits-all approach to screening recommendations creates vulnerable populations,” said BCRF Chief Scientific Officer Dr. Dorraya El-Ashry.
 “Personalized, risk-based screening should be the ultimate goal.
 Research can and is helping us identify and even quantify that risk, better informing decisions around screening.”

-Everyone should discuss the best breast cancer screening routine for their personal circumstances with their doctors to take into account family history of breast cancer, genetic makeup, and other factors.
+Everyone should discuss the best breast cancer screening routine for their personal circumstances with their doctors, taking into account their family history of breast cancer, genetic makeup, and other factors.

 How often should you get a mammogram?

 Most commonly, breast cancer screening via mammography is recommended yearly beginning at 40.
-However, the American College of Physicians (ACP) has stated that women between 40-49 with an average risk of breast cancer (based on family history, genetics, etc.) can opt to have screening mammography every two years, and the recent USPSTF draft guidelines continued to recommend screening every other year.
-Some agencies—the American College of Obstetricians and Gynecologists (ACOG) and the American College of Radiology (ACR)—have concluded that annual screening should continue for women 50–74.
-The American Cancer Society (ACS) concurs but adds that women 55–74 can opt to have screening every two years.
-The bottom line is that these are guidelines, and all breast cancer screening methods and guidelines should be considered in consult with your doctor.
+However, the American College of Physicians (ACP) has stated that women between 50-74 with an average risk of breast cancer (based on family history, genetics, etc.) can opt to have screening mammography every two years, and the recent USPSTF draft guidelines continue to recommend screening every other year.

 Do mammograms save lives?

 Yes, mammograms undoubtedly save lives because they help detect breast cancer early.
-Early detection—finding the breast cancer before it has a chance to spread—is the key to a good prognosis from a breast cancer diagnosis.
-There has been a 40 percent decline in the breast cancer mortality rate in the last 30 years, in part due to earlier and better breast cancer screening methods.
-Today, a woman has a near 100 percent chance of survival (at five years) when breast cancer has been caught early (i.e., localized disease).
-And for those detected at advanced stages (i.e., stage 4), survival rates at five years are about 28 percent.
+Early detection—finding breast cancer before it has a chance to spread—is the key to a good prognosis from a breast cancer diagnosis.
+There has been a more than 40 percent decline in the breast cancer mortality rate in the last 30 years, in part due to earlier and better breast cancer screening methods.
+Today, a woman has a near 100 percent chance of survival (at five years) when breast cancer has been caught early, when it is still confined to the breast (localized disease).
+For those with advanced cancer (stage 4), five-year survival rates are about 31 percent.

 In a study published in Radiology, researchers looked at the impact of regular breast cancer screenings and found that women who had mammograms in each of the two years preceding a diagnosis were 50 percent less likely to die than those who had not.
-This large study further emphasized breast cancer screening’s benefits for detecting breast cancer and improving mortality.
+This large study further emphasized breast cancer screening’s benefits for detecting breast cancer and reducing mortality rates.

-Investigators are constantly working to improve breast cancer screening methods and technologies, image quality, and interpretation.
-In particular, BCRF-funded researchers are testing new technologies including contrast-enhanced spectral mammography (CESM),artificial intelligence (AI) and contrast-enhanced ultrasound technology (CEM), and AI plus machine learning to improve and enhance breast cancer screening.
+Investigators are constantly working to improve mammograms and other breast cancer screening methods, image quality, and interpretation.
+In particular, BCRF-funded researchers are testing new technologies — including contrast-enhanced spectral mammography (CESM), artificial intelligence (AI) and contrast-enhanced ultrasound technology (CEM), and AI plus machine learning (technology that enables computers to solve more intricate problems) — to improve and enhance breast cancer screening.

-CEM and CESM holds particular promise for screening women with dense breasts.
+CEM and CESM hold particular promise for screening women with dense breasts.
 In addition to yielding traditional mammography images, CESM detects blood flow patterns, which can indicate breast cancer.
-As with traditional mammography, this technology is a simple and quick procedure but is better able to detect early breast cancer in dense breasts and is more precise than traditional mammography resulting in fewer false positive results.
+As with traditional mammography, it is a simple and quick procedure, but it is better able to detect early breast cancer in dense breasts and is more precise than traditional mammography, resulting in fewer false positive results.

-BCRF also supports an AI screening project that compares MRI screening with a unique model called MIRAI, which combines AI and machine learning to analyze mammograms.
+BCRF also supports an AI screening project spearheaded by Drs.
+Regina Barzilay and Adam Yala that compares highly precise MRI screening versus a unique model called MIRAI, which combines AI and machine learning to analyze mammograms.
 In initial studies, MIRAI shows great promise for detecting breast cancer earlier, more efficiently, and at less cost than MRI.
 Researchers are now testing MIRAI more broadly.

 Research is rapidly advancing mammography’s power to deliver personalized, targeted screening practices that will improve outcomes for high-risk populations while reducing unnecessary procedures and treatment.
 BCRF is proud to support this and other groundbreaking science that will personalize care, help save lives, and put an end to breast cancer.